mane-aashish/5Cclinicalsupport/README.md

 - `views.py` contains the logic to implementing the decision support.
 Documentation is provided in the file.
 - `models.py` contains the DB schema.
 Refer Django migrations to reflect changes to the DB schema.

+# Making Changes to DB

+When any change has been made to the DB, the changes need to be manually migrated before running the code.
+To migrate DB changes:
+- Go to directory with `manage.py` file.
+- Run `python manage.py makemigrations`.
+- Run `python manage.py migrate`.